1632 series: 1632 plot threads

-The "mainline" novels (many of which are written by Flint alone) focus on the principal political developments within the series, along with several key characters.
+The "mainline" novels (many of which were written by Flint alone) focus on the principal political developments within the series, along with several key characters.
 However, the opening of the canon to other writers allows for plot threads in other geographical regions to be explored in more details.
 As with real history, none of these are in isolation, and plot threads converge and diverge according to the needs of the story.